carbon-language/carbon-lang/llvm/docs/tutorial/BuildingAJIT1.rst

 in Chapter #2.

 Finally, a word on API generations: ORC is the 3rd generation of LLVM JIT API.
-It was preceeded by MCJIT, and before that by the (now deleted) legacy JIT.
+It was preceded by MCJIT, and before that by the (now deleted) legacy JIT.
 These tutorials don't assume any experience with these earlier APIs, but readers acquainted with them will see many familiar elements.
 Where appropriate we will make this connection with the earlier APIs explicit to help people who